erkyrath/quixe/README.txt

 * Version History

+- 2.1.6 (###)
+  - Fix for graphics windows being drawn with a slight extra lower margin.

 - 2.1.5 (June 23, 2016)
   - When MORE paging, display a margin mark at the last-seen position.
   - Graphics windows now display scaled images at full screen resolution